Electricity is a constant hazard in the workplace with the risk to potentially injure or kill a person.

 There are additional duties for PCBU using electrical equipment and installations on construction and demolition sites.
 These PCBUs must comply with Australian Standard AS/NZS 3012:2010 Electrical installations - Construction and demolition sites.

 The Electrical practices - construction and demolition sites and Electrical risks at the workplace fact sheets provides more information.

-The draft code of practice Managing electrical risks at the workplace model-copprovides more information about electrical work and risk controls.
+The Managing electrical risks at the workplace: Code of practice provides more information about electrical work and risk controls.

 Call 13 10 50 for more information about electrical safety.